Variable Substitution in Bash [Replace Character & Substring]

 Variable Substitution in Bash

-Bash variable substitution is a process where the value of a variable substitutes or replaces another variable.
-The $(..) syntax is commonly used for variable substitution.
 I have listed some examples related to this topic below.
 The examples are simple variable substitution, concatenation of string using variable substitution, arithmetic substitution using arithmetic expansion, and command substitution by creating customized commands.

-Example 01: Bash Variable Substitution
+Example 01: Simple Variable Substitution

 #assigning the value of the name variable